+Investment policy

-Investment policy The sub-fund invests mainly in equities, government and corporate bonds, and real estate securities, from anywhere in the world, including emerging markets.
+The sub-fund invests in government and corporate bonds, equities in OECD countries and/or emerging markets.

-Specifically, the sub-fund invests up to 100% of net assets in equities and/or floating rate, fixed rate or inflation-indexed debt securities and negotiable debt instruments of any credit quality.
-The sub-fund may invest substantially in issuers that are rated lower than BBB- by Standard & Poor's or judged equivalent by the investment manager at the time of the purchase.
-Although the fund has no minimum or maximum requirements as to sectors, countries or regions, at any given time it may have heavy exposure to specific types of investments.
+Specifically, the sub-fund may invest in equities, floating rate or fixed rate debt securities and money market instruments.
+The sub-fund may invest up to 100% in fixed income securities that are rated lower than BBB- by Standard & Poor's or judged equivalent by the investment manager at the time of the purchase or in unrated bonds.
+The sub-fund may invest in sustainability bonds (such as green bonds and social bonds) and sustainability-linked bonds (SLB).